scalacenter/scala-advent-of-code/docs/2024/puzzles/day18.md

 ## Part 2

 Part 2 is finding the point where the path is impossible to reach.
-A naive approach would be a linear search, and with the input size it is perfectly acceptable with only taking 2 seconds, but a better approach is a binary search.
+A naive approach would be a linear search, and with the input size it is perfectly acceptable
+(only taking 2 seconds), but a faster approach is a binary search.

 Part 2 is just a short code block:
 ```scala